List of AC Transit routes: Early Bird Express

 On February 11, 2019, the beginning of BART service on weekdays was changed from 4:00 am to 5:00 am for a three-year period to allow for overnight seismic retrofit work in the Transbay Tube.
-Out of the six Early Bird Express routes currently operated, three are operated by AC Transit, providing Trnasbay service between 3:50 am and 5:30 am to the Salesforce Transit Center.
+Out of the six Early Bird Express routes currently operated, three are operated by AC Transit, providing Transbay service between 3:50 am and 5:30 am to the Salesforce Transit Center.